Curtiss P-36 Hawk: Dutch East Indies

 In October 1939, the Netherlands ordered 24 Hawk 75A-7s for their colonies of the Dutch East Indies (Oost Indië).
 These planes were powered by 1,200 hp Cyclones.
 Factory armament was one .50 inch and one .303 inch machine gun in the cowl with two .303 machine guns in the wings.
-After delivery, the .50 weapons were replaced to standardize parts and ammo.
+After delivery, the .50 weapons were replaced to standardize parts and ammunition.
 The plane could carry six 23 kg bombs.
 The fighters were shipped in 1940 and almost rerouted to the Netherlands when Germany invaded.
 But as the mainland surrendered, the aircraft continued to the colonies where they were used extensively against the Japanese attack on the Far Eastern part of the kingdom.
 By that time, the aircraft had flown so many hours that the engines were showing serious wear and tear.

 Most Dutch Hawks were assigned to the 1ste JachtVliegAfdeling - VliegtuigGroep IV (1ste JaVA - 1-VlG IV; "1st Fighter Squadron - Flying Group IV") of the Royal Netherlands East Indies Army Air Force (ML-KNIL), although some flew with 1-VlG V. These aircraft saw action over Malacca, Sumatra and Java, successfully bombing the railroad and intercepting bombers and participated in the extensive dogfights over Soerabaja, where USAAF, RAF and ML aircraft fought Japanese bombers and fighters together.